 Information Management Research Theme: Information Literacy

-Williams, D.A. and Wavell, C. (2006) Information Literacy in the Classroom: Secondary School Teachers' Conceptions.
-Final report on research funded by Society for Educational Studies.
+Williams, D.A. and Wavell, C. (2006) Untangling Spaghetti?
+The Complexity of Developing Information Literacy in Secondary School Students.
+Research funded by Scottish Executive Education Department.
 Aberdeen: The Robert Gordon University.